ch2ohch2oh/pytcpproxy/README.md

 2. **Install dependencies:**

-   To install the production dependencies, run:
+   For a production environment, install only the required dependencies:

    ```bash
    pip install -r requirements.txt
    ```

-   To install the development dependencies, run:
+   For a development environment, which includes all testing and linting tools, run:

    ```bash
    pip install -r requirements-dev.txt